Exotic critical states as fractional Fermi seas in the one-dimensional Bose gas

-Figure~\ref{Fig_n3} overviews the observed power-law exponents and FO.
+Figure~\ref{Fig_n3} reports the observed power-law exponents and FO.
 The oscillation frequency $k_\text{FO}$ (Fig.~\ref{Fig_n3}(a)) changes monotonically during the cycle.
 Within the TLL description, FO are expected at frequencies that are $2\pi$-multiples of the density.
-For $\wind\ge 1$ this is not the case, except at $\g=0$.
+For $\wind\ge 1$ we observe deviations, except at $\g=0$.
 In Fig.~\ref{Fig_n3}(b) we report the values of the power-law exponents, and the crossover distance between the slower and faster decay is shown in Fig.~\ref{Fig_n3}(c).
 Within each branch, the exponents increase with interaction strength and the crossover distance decreases.
 For fixed $\g$, the exponent decreases for larger $\wind$.
 This is expected, since each cycle pumps energy into kinetic degrees of freedom, making interactions less relevant.
-The emergence of power-law correlations in a highly excited state is remarkable, and we argue that the exotic behavior of $g^{(1)}(x)$, featuring dominant FO and bi-modal power law decay, is the signature of an underlying non-TLL critical field theory.
+The emergence of power-law correlations in a highly excited state is remarkable, and we argue that the exotic behavior of $g^{(1)}(x)$, featuring dominant FO and bi-modal power law decay, is the signature of an underlying beyond-TLL critical field theory.